 The APEX2 image is in black and white.
 Isn’t a color image better for teaching GTAW?

 Again our customers report that a clear, magnified image is what’s critical for teaching, not necessarily a color image.
+The high resolution video and the optical clarity of the APEX2 are unmatched by other welding cameras, and these features are what enable students to comprehend weld puddle dynamics.

 Why is a welding camera so expensive?